fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

       <li><b>Access: </b>
         <ul>
           <li><a href="https://docs.github.com/en/copilot/overview-of-github-copilot/about-github-copilot-individual">GitHub Copilot Individual</a> is designed for single-user environments and does not include team management features like access control.
 It is  a member of an Organization with subscription.</li>
-          <li>FREE for student, teacher oe maintainer of a popular OSS project</li>
+          <li>FREE for student, teacher or maintainer of a popular OSS project</li>
         </ul>
       </li>
       <li><b>The configuration files:</b>